The Best Bed Types for Back Pain Relief

 2. Storage Beds

-• Maximized Space: Great for tight quarters.
+• Maximized Space: Great for tight quarters like apartments, guest rooms, or small bedrooms.

 3. Adjustable Beds

-• Custom Comfort: Adjust to your liking.
+• Custom Comfort: Tailor your sleeping position to suit your body’s needs.

 4. Murphy Beds